Fraud Blocker

 Disembark Cairns, Australia

-Arrive in Cairns and disembark at 8:00am.
-Complimentary post-cruise transfer to a central business district hotel, or airport, following disembarkation.
-Transfers to the Northern Beaches or Port Douglas can be arranged on board with the Purser (added cost), if not already arranged prior to embarkation.
+A complimentary transfer is provided to central business district hotels or the airport.
+Transfers to the Northern Beaches or Port Douglas can be arranged on board with the Purser (at added cost), if not already arranged prior to embarkation.

 Accommodations